LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-05-10-variational-inference.md

 \end{align}
 $$

 We are then trying to maximise the ELBO while looking along a particular component, $$q_j$$, and trying to maximise it with respect to that.
-And as is typical, we're looking for a local minimum, so we set the derivative of the thing we're trying to optimise over with respect to the thing we're changing to 0. i.e.
+And as is typical, we're looking for a local maximum, so we set the derivative of the thing we're trying to optimise over with respect to the thing we're changing to 0. i.e.

 $$\begin{align}
 0 &= \frac{\partial ELBO}{\partial q_j} \\